Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Hfq-aptamer.md

 <p class="blowheader_box">Structure ligand</p>
-<font><p>This entry represents the RNA-binding pleiotropic regulator Hfq, a small, Sm-like protein of bacteria.
+<p>This entry represents the RNA-binding pleiotropic regulator Hfq, a small, Sm-like protein of bacteria.
 It helps pair regulatory non-coding RNAs with complementary mRNA target regions.
 It enhances the elongation of poly(A) tails on mRNA.
 It appears also to protect RNase E recognition sites (A/U-rich sequences with adjacent stem-loop structures) from cleavage.
 The Hfq protein is conserved in a wide range of bacteria and varies in length from 70 to 100 amino acids.
 In all cases, a conserved Sm motif is located in the N-terminal halves of the molecules.
 The architecture of the Hfq-RNA complex suggests two, not mutually exclusive, mechanisms by which Hfq might exert its function as modulator of RNA-RNA interactions.
 First, when Hfq binds single-stranded RNA, the target site is unwound in a circular manner.
 This would greatly destabilise surrounding RNA structures that are located several nucleotides on either side of the binding site, thereby permitting new RNA-RNA interactions.
 Secondly, the repetition of identical BPs on the Hfq hexamer implies that the binding surface can accommodate more than just a single RNA target.
-This would allow simultaneous binding of two RNA strands and could greatly enhance interaction between the strands.-----from Pfam</p></font>
+This would allow simultaneous binding of two RNA strands and could greatly enhance interaction between the strands.-----from <a href="https://www.ebi.ac.uk/interpro/entry/pfam/PF17209/" target="_blank" style="color:#520049; text-decoration: underline;"><b>Pfam</b></a></p>

+<p class="dot-paragraph"><b>UniProt ID:</b> uniquely identifies protein sequences in the <a href="https://www.uniprot.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>UniProt database</b></a>, a resource for protein information.</p>
+<p class="dot-paragraph"><b><a href="https://www.ebi.ac.uk/interpro/" target="_blank" style="color:#520049; text-decoration: underline;"><b>Pfam</b></a>:</b> a widely recognised database of protein families and domains.</p>
+<p class="dot-paragraph"><b><a href="https://www.ncbi.nlm.nih.gov/genbank/" target="_blank" style="color:#520049; text-decoration: underline;"><b>GenBank</b></a>:</b> maintained by <a href="https://www.ncbi.nlm.nih.gov/" target="_blank" style="color:#520049; text-decoration: underline;"><b>NCBI</b></a>(National Center for Biotechnology Information), is a database of nucleotide sequences from various organisms, vital for genetic and molecular biology research.</p>
+<p class="dot-paragraph"><b><a href="https://en.wikipedia.org/wiki/Mass" target="_blank" style="color:#520049; text-decoration: underline;"><b>Mass</b></a>:</b> an intrinsic property of a body.</p>

 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>
         <th onclick="sortTable(0)">Uniprot ID</th>
         <th onclick="sortTable(1)">Pfam</th>
-        <th onclick="sortTable(2)">MW</th>
-        <th onclick="sortTable(3)">Amino acids sequences</th>
+        <th onclick="sortTable(2)">Mass</th>
+        <th onclick="sortTable(3)">Protein sequence</th>
         <th onclick="sortTable(4)">PDB ID</th>
         <th onclick="sortTable(5)">GenBank</th>
       </tr>